United Airlines found loose bolts, other issues on a key part of grounded Boeing 737 Max 9 jetliners

 “Since we began preliminary inspections on Saturday, we have found instances that appear to relate to installation issues in the door plug – for example, bolts that needed additional tightening,” Chicago-based United said.

-The Federal Aviation Administration grounded all Max 9s operated by Alaska and United and some flown by foreign airlines after a terrifying flight on Friday night.
+The Federal Aviation Administration grounded all Max 9s operated by Alaska and United and some flown by foreign airlines after the terrifying flight on Friday night that left a gaping hole in the fuselage.
+The plane, which had been heading for Southern California, made it back to Portland and none of the 171 passengers and six crew members was seriously injured.

-The Boeing jetliner that suffered an inflight blowout over Oregon was not being used for flights to Hawaii after a warning light that could have indicated a pressurization problem lit up on three different flights.
+The Boeing jetliner that suffered the blowout over Oregon had already been restricted from being used for flights to Hawaii after a warning light that could have indicated a pressurization problem lit up on three previous flights.

-Alaska Airlines decided to restrict the aircraft from long flights over water so the plane “could return very quickly to an airport” if the warning light reappeared, Jennifer Homendy, chair of the National Transportation Safety Board, said Sunday.
+Alaska Airlines decided not to let the aircraft make long flights over water so that it “could return very quickly to an airport” if the warning light reappeared, said Jennifer Homendy, chair of the National Transportation Safety Board, which is leading the investigation.

 On Monday, the FAA approved guidelines for inspecting the door plugs on other Max 9 jets and repairing them, if necessary.
 That move could speed the return to service of the 171 planes that the FAA grounded.

 Alaska has 64 other Max 9s, and United Airlines owns 79 of them.
-No other U.S. airlines operate that model of the Boeing 737.
+No other U.S. airlines operate that model.

-Shares of The Boeing Co. fell 8% and those of Spirit AeroSystems, which builds the fuselage for Boeing’s 737 Max, tumbled 11% Monday, the first day of trading since the incident occurred.
+Shares of The Boeing Co. fell 8% and those of Spirit AeroSystems, which builds the fuselage for 737 Max, tumbled 11% Monday.
 Shares of Alaska Airlines were nearly unchanged after slumping earlier in the session.

-The auto-pressurization system warning on the ill-fated Alaska Airlines jet lit up during three previous flights.
 Homendy said she didn’t have details about a Dec.
-7 incident, but that it came on again during a flight on Jan.
+7 incident in which a pressurization light illuminated, but said it came on again during a flight on Jan.
 3 and after the plane landed on Jan.
 4 — the day before the blowout.

 “We plan to look at that more, and we’ve requested documentation on all defects since delivery of the aircraft on Oct.
 31,” she said.

-The NTSB said the lost door plug was found Sunday near Portland, Oregon, in a the backyard of a home.
+The NTSB said the lost door plug was found Sunday near Portland in the back yard of a home.
 Investigators will examine the plug, which is 26 by 48 inches (66 by 121 centimeters) and weighs 63 pounds (28.5 kilograms), for signs of how it broke free.

 Investigators will not have the benefit of hearing what was going on in the cockpit during the flight.
 The cockpit voice recorder — one of two so-called black boxes — recorded over the flight’s sounds after two hours, Homendy said.

-At a news conference Sunday night, Homendy provided new details about the chaotic scene that unfolded on the plane.
-The explosive rush of air damaged several rows of seats and pulled insulation from the walls.
+At a news conference Sunday night, Homendy said an explosive rush of air damaged several rows of seats and pulled insulation from the walls.
 The cockpit door flew open and banged into a lavatory door.

 The force ripped the headset off the co-pilot and the captain lost part of her headset.
 A quick reference checklist kept within easy reach of the pilots flew out of the open cockpit, Homendy said.

-The plane made it back to Portland, however, and none of the 171 passengers and six crew members was seriously injured.

-Hours after the incident, the FAA ordered the grounding of 171 of the 218 Max 9s in operation, including all those used by Alaska Airlines and United Airlines, until they can be inspected.
+Hours after the incident, the FAA ordered the grounding of 171 of 218 Max 9s in operation, including all those used by Alaska and United, until they can be inspected.
 That led to flight cancellations at both carriers.

 Boeing CEO Dave Calhoun called a companywide webcast to talk about the incident with employees and senior leadership for Tuesday.

-“When serious accidents like this occur, it is critical for us to work transparently with our customers and regulators to understand and address the causes of the event, and to ensure they don’t happen again,” Calhoun wrote in a message to employees Sunday.
-“This is and must be the focus of our team right now.”
+“When serious accidents like this occur, it is critical for us to work transparently with our customers and regulators to understand and address the causes of the event, and to ensure they don’t happen again,” Calhoun wrote to employees Sunday.

 Alaska Airlines flight 1282 took off from Portland at 5:07 p.m.
 Friday for a two-hour trip to Ontario, California.
 About six minutes later, the chunk of fuselage blew out as the plane was climbing at about 16,000 feet (4.8 kilometers).